WPP's Sorrell to take on rebels as pay row rolls on

-LONDON (Reuters) - The row between investors and British companies over soaring executive pay will embroil one of Britain’s most high profile businessmen on Wednesday when WPP (WPP.L) chief Martin Sorrell appears at a vote to approve his 60 percent pay rise.
+LONDON, June 11 (Reuters) - The row between investors and British companies over soaring executive pay will embroil one of Britain’s most high profile businessmen on Wednesday when WPP chief Martin Sorrell appears at a vote to approve his 60 percent pay rise.

 A number of advisory groups and leading shareholders at the advertising group say they will vote against the proposed increase for the chief executive because it is out of sync with the returns made to investors.